Muzikie/muzikie.github.io/README.md

 ### License:

-This project is licensed under the MIT License.
+This project is licensed under the Apache License.
 This license allows for the use of the code, as long as the Muzikie name and logo are not used.
 If you wish to use the code, please replace the Muzikie name and logo with your own.

 Thank you for your interest in Muzikie!